coderatchet/prestans3/docs/peps/PEP-3_router_and_handler_interface.rst

 Preamble
 --------
 Request redirection and content propagation should be simple yet as configurable as needed.
-The way a ReST API is constructed should not inhibit scalability and promote good practices.
+The way a ReST API is constructed should promote good practices and not impede scalability.
 In Prestans 3's implementation of request and route handling, conforming to our suggested process of endpoint creation should result in a ReST conformant, "good-citizen" API.
-Given the high level of misunderstanding about what ReST actually is, using the Prestans 3 route and handler interface will help enforce the true concepts of ReST without inhibiting the creativity of the API developer.
+Given the high level of misunderstanding about what ReST actually is, using the Prestans 3 route and handler interface will help enforce the true standards of ReST without inhibiting the creativity of the API developer.

 Abstract
 --------